YongqiDong/YongqiDong.github.io/_pages/research.md

 <br/>

 ## Big Data Analytics for Spatial-temporal Pattern Mining in Shared Mobility
-* **An Empirical Study on Travel Patterns of Internet Based Ride-Sharing** ([Published on TR_C](https://doi.org/10.1016/j.trc.2017.10.022))
+* **An Empirical Study on Travel Patterns of Internet Based Ride-Sharing** ([Published on TR_C](https://doi.org/10.1016/j.trc.2017.10.022))<br/>
+  - On demand ride-sharing is quite different from taxi<br/>
+  - In Beijing, on the macrocosmic level, on demand ride-sharing mainly serves as an approach for home-work commuting<br/>
+  - Internet based ride-sharing drivers' intent to make longer trips than taxi, and detour further to pick up passengers than hitchhike drivers
+  **Regarding Individual Behavior Patterns of Ride-sharing Driver**
+  - Two different categories are identified: the home-work commuting drivers and the random commuting drivers;
+  - Counterintuitively, the home-work commuting ones account for a small part of the total drivers
+  - High probability to be classified into the home-work commuting category when less trips are served by the specific driver
 <div align="center">
 <img src='/images/taxi_pickup.gif' width="309" height="309"> <img src='/images/Ridesharing_pick.gif' width="309" height="309"> <img src='/images/fastcarpick.gif' width="309" height="309"/><br/>
 <img src='/images/taxi_drop.gif' width="309" height="309"> <img src='/images/Ridesharing_drop.gif' width="309" height="309"> <img src='/images/fastcardrop.gif' width="309" height="309"/><br/>
 Dynamic spatial-temporal service patterns
 </div>
 <br/>
-  - On demand ride-sharing is quite different from taxi
-  - In Beijing, on the macrocosmic level, on demand ride-sharing mainly serves as an approach for home-work commuting
-  - Internet based ride-sharing drivers' intent to make longer trips than taxi, and detour further to pick up passengers than hitchhike drivers
-  **Regarding Individual Behavior Patterns of Ride-sharing Driver**
-  - Two different categories are identified: the home-work commuting drivers and the random commuting drivers;
-  - Counterintuitively, the home-work commuting ones account for a small part of the total drivers
-  - High probability to be classified into the home-work commuting category when less trips are served by the specific driver

   - Developed and implemented a 4-phase pipeline incorporating data pre-processing, self-supervised pre-training with the masked image modelling (MiM) method, customized fine-tuning with cross-entropy loss (or its variants), and post-processing